Lucas-C/dotfiles_and_notes/misc/Software_Engineering/TeamBestPractices.md

 - ask people for coffee breaks (force yourself !)
 - hang cheat-sheets in home toilets to learn stuff
 - grasp the whole architecture using [CodeVisualizationTools]
+- get along with HR and plan out-of-the-box projetcs with them that will make your team happier

 ## Leadership
 cf. [#gamedev Lead Quick Start Guide]

 ## Team culture building
 - two main tenets: RESPECT & TRUST people.
 How to build trust ?
-Start by trusting others, be trustworthy, build relationships + it takes time [MVB] + [TrekOps]
+Start by trusting others, be trustworthy, build relationships + it takes time [MVB] + [TrekOps] + [MAPP] on trust, autonomy & Agile methods in Michelin
 - write down team tenets as guidelines for priorities
 - define clear team goals with deadlines
 - build a team brand: catching name, logo, slogan...
 [PP]